 Here is a look at key moments since the state began posting daily COVID-19 updates in late February.

 Feb.
 21: The state Department of Health begins daily COVID-19 updates after learning a visitor from Japan tested positive after a trip to Hawai‘i.
 No cases connected to this were found in the state, although 56 people were self-monitoring.

-March 6: The DOH announces the first Hawai‘i case of COVID-19 in an O‘ahu man who became ill after a cruise to Mexico on the Grand Princess cruise ship.
-The ship already confirmed 21 cases.
+March 6: The DOH announces the first Hawai‘i case of COVID-19.
+The O‘ahu man is one of 21 who becomes ill after taking a Grand Princess cruise ship to Mexico.